-Timaru Odour Pilot – businesses report back on likely causes
+Timaru Odour Pilot – businesses agree to management plans

 We undertook a pilot project in February 2021 to gather odour information and data in the Washdyke and northern Timaru area.
 Having now analysed this data, we are working with businesses to reduce the impact on residents of odour reaching beyond business boundaries.

 We will be providing updates on this page throughout the pilot.